Fun Things To Do In Puerto Rico

 3. Visit The Only Tropical Rainforest in The United States

-Yep, you read that right!
+Experience Puerto Rico from the rainforest!
 Puerto Rico has the only Tropical Rainforest in the entire United States, easily making it one of the best things to do in Puerto Rico.
-Located East of San Juan, El Yunque covers 28,000 acres of forest.
+Located East of San Juan, El Yunque National Forest covers 28,000 acres of forest.

 For more details on visiting El Yunque, check out Day 2: Visiting El Yunque in my 4 Day Puerto Rico Itinerary along with how to get tickets to El Yunque here!

 4. Experience One of Puerto Rico’s Bio Bays

 With only 5 Bioluminescent bays in the world, Puerto Rico is home to 3 of them.
-Ever see pictures or videos of ocean water lighting up blue at night?
+Have you ever seen pictures or videos of ocean water lighting up blue at night?
 Like the bio bays, the water has flagellates, tiny micro-organisms that cause the bay to light up light blue!

 The 3 bays are Mosquito Bay in Vieques, Laguna Grande in tin Fajardo, and La Parguera in Lajas.
 Laguna Grande is the most popular bay likely because it is so close to San Juan, but it is said that Mosquito Bay is the best.

 For the best opportunity to see them, it is best to go when it is closer to a new moon when the sky is darkest.

 5. Discover the Pink Salt Flats in Cabo Rojo

 Most people are familiar with the pink salt flats in Mexico and Australia, but did you know Puerto Rico has these stunning salt flats as well?
 Located on the Southwest coast of Puerto Rico, Cabo Rojo is home to a sizable area of their own salt flats.

 You can also find biking trails around the pink lakes, and these salt flats are home to over 40 thousand birds.